CodesmithLLC/BigBrother/readme.md

 * During Server Starts, we want to ensure all ta's are considered not online -When moving to production, we want to ensure this happens whenever the ws server starts -Current place is in master-server/debug.js
+* Need to add any "waiting" help requests to the escalation queue if the server restarts
 * Need to ensure that we know the semester so we can limit our searches each time